-Filled with wisdom about love and life, these Native American prayers, poems, blessings and proverbs portray the perfect messages that brides and grooms need to hear when they are getting married.
-In traditional Ojibway marriage ceremonies, the bride and groom each hold an eagle feather in their left hands while saying their vows.
+Filled with wisdom about love and life, these Native American prayers, poems, blessings, and proverbs portray the perfect messages that brides and grooms need to hear when they are getting married.
+For instance, in traditional Ojibwa (aka Chippewa) marriage ceremonies, the bride and groom each hold an eagle feather in their left hand while saying their vows.

 Now you will feel no rain,